 2. What are the penalties for fraudulent unemployment claims?

 Under CRS 18-4-401, the penalties for unemployment fraud depend on the extent of the fraudulent claim and the value of the benefit payments unlawfully received.
-Fraud can be a petty offense, misdemeanor or felony offense, depending on the amount of fraud involved.
+Depending on the amount of fraud involved, fraud can be a petty offense, misdemeanor, or felony offense.

 Value of Unemployment Fraud | Class of Criminal Offense | Penalties |